wderocco8/portfolio/README.md

-# Portfolio Vanilla Template
+# Portfolio

-Welcome to the **Portfolio Vanilla Template**!
+Welcome to my **Portfolio**!
 This repository is a template to help you quickly set up and customize your personal website or portfolio.
 Use this template as a base for showcasing your projects, skills, and experience.

 ## Getting Started